 Miss FEATHERSTONE, Edie MacDonald's tango teacher, who is, initially, assumed to be a new lesbian friend of Marilyn MacDonald.
 Portrayed by Diana Davidson.

 Sally FIELDING FINLAYSON, the pregnant, "marriage of convenience" bride of Don Finlayson, who was to bring him respectability and vice versa.
-She was expecting Sir Arnold Ashton's baby and, unable to cope with her predicament, Don's homosexuality and the return of his former partner, Paul Mathews, Sally takes an overdose of sleeping pills.
-Don is prevented from rescuing her in time and Sally dies before she can receive medical attention.
+She was expecting Sir Arnold Ashton's baby and is unable to cope with the secrecy Sir Arnold demanded.
+Don's homosexuality and the unexpected return of Don's former partner, Paul Mathews, propels Sally deeper into depression.
+She takes an overdose of sleeping pills, expecting Don to rescue her in time, but he is waylaid.
+Sally dies before she can receive medical attention.
 Portrayed by Christina Danielle.

 Carol FINLAYSON, an air hostess and Don's younger sister, who comes to stay with him during a difficult period she's having with her fiancé, Brad Hilton.
 After commencing work as a waitress in Norma's Bar, Carol has an affair with Dudley Butterfield, Don’s longtime lover.
 Portrayed by Paula Duncan.

 Donald FINLAYSON, Bruce Taylor's law student flatmate and lover.
 Don moves down into Flat 4 when Mark Eastwood leaves Number 96.
-After graduating from university, Don has a series of homosexual relationships, several of which jeopardise his job and family.
+Don has an older brother, Ralph and a younger sister, Carol.
+After graduating from university, Don has a series of homosexual encounters and relationships, several of which jeopardise his job and family.
 He is the nephew of both Sir Arnold Ashton and Baroness Amanda Von Pappenburg.
-He has a brief marriage to Sally Fielding.
+He has a brief sham marriage to Sally Fielding, which ends in disaster following the unexpected return of Don's former partner, Paul Mathews.
 After working as a law clerk and solicitor for Mr Willoughby, Don enters several business partnerships, first with Maggie Cameron and Jack Sellars and later with Laura Trent.
 Dudley Butterfield was his live-in lover for several years, but Don became frustrated by his partner's bisexual urges.
 Don agrees to swap flats with Alf and Lucy Sutcliffe when their child is due.
-Later flatmates include Rob Forsyth, with whom he has a brief relationship, Laura Trent and Derek Costa.
+Later flatmates in Flat 8 include Rob Forsyth, with whom he has a brief relationship, Laura Trent and Derek Costa.
 Don becomes the legal guardian of Debbie Chester after her parents' deaths.
 Portrayed by Joe Hasham.

 Ralph FINLAYSON, the elder, homophobic brother of Don and Carol.
 After the Finlaysons' parents are killed in a plane crash, Ralph comes to visit Don from the country.
 He attempts to find work in Sydney to evade his troubled marriage to Ruth, but refuses to join a trade union.
 A romance with Vera Collins fizzles when his child becomes ill and Ralph has to return home.
 Portrayed by Max Cullen.